fbpx

 3. A Timer

 Instead of having a fan on continuously, set the timer and select the amount of time your fan will run.
-Some models even have a sleep timer.
-For example the Dyson Cool AM07 can be programmed to turn off after preset intervals so it doesn’t have to run all night.
+Many models even have a sleep timer, like the Presto tower fan mentioned above.

 1. Turn it off as you go